Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/issues-limitations-and-workarounds.md

 This new step involves running a script to update the definition of specific items.
 This script can be integrated into your CD pipeline.

-The goal is to leverage the the [Fabric Item Definition Rest API](https://learn.microsoft.com/en-us/rest/api/fabric/core/items/update-item-definition?tabs=HTTP) to update the definition item as needed.
+The goal is to leverage the [Fabric Item Definition Rest API](https://learn.microsoft.com/en-us/rest/api/fabric/core/items/update-item-definition?tabs=HTTP) to update the definition item as needed.

 The process for moving to a new stage could look like this:
 ![alt text](./images/fabric-cicd-update-definition-focus.png)